October 4, 2019

 Existing auto-access camping areas are transferred from Alberta Forest Service to Alberta Recreation and Parks.

-Alberta government announces its intention to establish a major new Provincial Park and Provincial Recreation Area in the Lakeland area.
+In March, Alberta government announces its intention to establish a major new Provincial Park and Provincial Recreation Area in the Lakeland area.
 Recreation and Parks sees the park as serving two purposes: to conserve a representative example of mixedwood boreal forest and to provide a boreal outdoor recreation node in the province.

 Lakeland Provincial Park is announced in the Throne Speech.
 The goals of the proposed Lakeland Provincial Park and Recreation Area are two-fold: to preserve the mixed wood boreal forest in the area and to provide a recreation area.